marcosrdac/awm2d/README.md

 This module provides functions for the 2D wave equation solving through the finite-difference method (FDM).
 It can also perform reverse time propagation of data for seismic migration.

-AWM2D is written in Julia and advised by @AtilaSaraiva through weekly meetings.
+AWM2D is written in Julia and advised by Átila Saraiva and Reynam Pestana through weekly meetings.

 Examples